onesoftsa/neutrino-lab/README.md

 ### Install
-To set up your python environment to run the code in this repository, start by following [these](https://ideaorchard.wordpress.com/2015/01/16/installing-ta-lib-ubuntu/) instructions to install TA-Lib.
+To set up your python environment to run the code in this repository, start by following [these](https://ideaorchard.wordpress.com/2015/01/16/installing-ta-lib-ubuntu/) instructions to install TA-Lib (or [those](https://medium.com/@keng16302/how-to-install-ta-lib-in-python-on-window-9303eb003fbb) for Windows users).
 Then, create a new environment with Anaconda and install the dependencies.

 ```shell
 $ conda create --name ngym27 python=2.7